arunkalyankomeraa/Cecurity/SECURITY.md

 ## Supported Versions

-Please Use Visual Studio Code Extension Development Environment and hit "Run"
+Please use the Visual Studio Code Extension Development Environment and hit "Run" to start coding.
+Happy coding!
+Please Use Your own OpenAI API to enable AI analysis

 ## Reporting a Vulnerability